eggpi/xmms2-ipod-syncer/README.md

 You will need libgpod and, of course, libxmmsclient.

+For Voiceover support, you'll also need libespeak, which generally comes installed with espeak.
+I will make this dependency optional in the near future.

 The repository includes a half-arsed Makefile you will likely need to edit.

-Still, you'll be simply compiling a single file, I'm sure you can handle it ;)
+Still, you'll be simply compiling a couple of files, I'm sure you can handle it ;)

 ## how do I use it?